TarsCloud/TarsGo/README.md

 Create a tars file, like hello.tars, under $GOPATH/src (for example, $GOPATH/src/TestApp/TestServer/hello.tars).

-For more detail about tars protocol, see https://github.com/TarsCloud/TarsProtocol/blob/master/docs-en/tars_protocol.md
+For more detail about tars protocol, see [tars_protocol](https://github.com/TarsCloud/TarsProtocol/blob/master/docs-en/tars_protocol.md)
+Tars protocol is a binary ,IDL-based protocol similar to protocolbuffers.

 ```